tbreuss/local-dev/README.md

 ## Goals

-- Support local development of multiple docker services with API interdependencies
+- Support for local development of multiple docker services with API interdependencies
 - Ability to use *.test domain names from Mac host
 - Ability to use same domain names inside Docker containers
+- Support for HTTP and TCP routes
 - No more messing around in /etc/hosts